isaacnmm/pestpolicy-hugo2XX/content/posts/pet-safe-roach-killer/index.md

 It can be applied in either powder or oil form.
 When using powdered neem, sprinkle it in the infested area.
 If you're using the oil form, pour it into a spraying bottle and apply the spray in roaches' habitats.
 For the product to be more effective, mix neem with cocoa powder to attract cockroaches to it.
 Yes, I am talking about beat to make the all-natural beer can roach trap.

-Check this to know the details on how to use it - beer can roach traps are among the [least toxic roach control methods](https://lancaster.unl. edu/enviro/pest/factsheets/120-94. htm).
-Luckily, this method is purely DIY and is safe for both you, your kids, and your pets.
+Check this to know the details on how to use it - beer can roach traps are among the [least toxic roach control methods](https://lancaster.unl.edu/enviro/pest/factsheets/120-94.htm).Luckily, this method is purely DIY and is safe for both you, your kids, and your pets.

 ##  [7.
 MILLIARD Borax Powder - Multi-Purpose Cleaner](https://www.amazon.com/dp/B005S4MCAY/?tag=p-policy-20)

 The active ingredients in this borax powder include nepetalactone, which is non-toxic to humans and pets.

-Place a significant amount of the product at places where cockroaches are frequently sighted - try [catnip](https://en.wikipedia. org/wiki/Catnip).
-Also, you can mix it in water, making a catnip tea.
+Place a significant amount of the product at places where cockroaches are frequently sighted - try [catnip](https://en.wikipedia.org/wiki/Catnip).Also, you can mix it in water, making a catnip tea.
 In this application technique, follow these steps to ensure the effective eradication of roaches.
 Boil water and add catnip roach killer.
 Let the solution simmer for a few minutes.
 Remove the heat and allow it to cool down up to room temperatures.

 Pour catnip tea in a spray bottle and apply this mixture in areas such as kitchen contours and baseboards.
 The chemical effect of this solution will repel cockroaches, and thus eliminating their invasion.